 Perfect!
 Excellent!
 Fotios, over the course of 4 months, has really helped my daughter develop her problem-solving skills.
 He makes the subject engaging and can pass on his enthusiasm to his students.
 I really think she will do very well in the Physics...

-Thousands of teachers can teach you mathematics.
+Thousands of tutors can teach you mathematics.
 Find private lessons closest to you.

 In some shape and form, math is able to explain just about everything in life.
 For some people, math is truly one of the greatest subjects to learn.
 It holds the answer to so many questions, so learning as much as possible about math can lead to a grasp of information that is not owned and obtained by many people.
 However, to others, math is just another subject that can prove incredibly tricky, as if a certain math formulas and math questions are not completely and accurately understood, everything else around it can prove devastating, both to the student and to their grade.
 That is exactly why, should a student struggle with any form of math, they need to seek out the help of mathematics private teachers.
 These private teachers create very specific math lessons for each student.
 This way, a student know what they need to study and work on in order to not only catch up with the class, but eventually surpass the other students.